 The video above features someone dog lovers should know, Jun the Groomer.

-Jun has some handy and well-known tools that all owners of heavy coated dogs should be familiar with.
+Jun has some handy and well-known tools that all parents of heavy coated dogs should be familiar with.

 Getting Behind The Ears